Fallout (video game): Exploration and combat

 In Fallout, the player explores the game world from a trimetric perspective and interacts with non-player characters (NPCs).
 Characters vary in their amount of dialogue; some say short messages, while others speak at length.
 Significant characters are illustrated with 3D models, known as "talking heads", during conversations.
 The player can barter with other characters or buy goods using bottle caps as currency.
 The game has companions that the player can recruit for exploration and combat, although they cannot be directly controlled.

 There are three main quests where completion is required, two of them given after completion of the first one.
 The first main quest has a time limit of 150 in-game days; the game ends if the player fails to complete it within the allotted time.
 (Note: An additional 500-day time limit for the other two main quests was included in the original game but was removed in version 1.1.)
 Some characters give the player side quests; if the player solves them, they receive experience points and occasionally a reward in the form of money and/or goods.
 The player can utilize the PIP-Boy 2000, a portable wearable computer that tracks these quests.
 Many quests feature multiple solutions; they can often be completed through diplomacy, combat, or stealth, and some allow solutions that are unconventional or contrary to the original task.
 Based on how they completed quests, the player can earn or lose reputation points, which determine how others treat them.
 The player's actions dictate what future story or gameplay opportunities are available and the ending.

 Combat is turn based and uses an action-point system, the number of action points that are available depending on certain perks and the player's allocation in the agility statistic.
 During each turn, multiple actions may be performed by the player until they run out of action points.
 Different actions such as attacking, moving, reloading, interacting with objects mid-combat, and accessing the inventory consume different amounts of points.
 The player can rapidly switch between two equipped weapons, and may acquire a diverse range of weapons, many of which can target specific areas of enemies.
-Melee (hand-to-hand) weapons typically have two attacks: swing or thrust.
+All weapons have one or two types of attacks, for example: Melee (hand-to-hand) weapons typically have two attacks: swing or thrust, automatic firearms come with a burst mode.
 If the player has equipped no weapon, they can punch or kick.